google/comprehensive-rust/src/exercises/chromium/interoperability-with-cpp.md

   `cxx::bridge`.
 * I seem to be able to freely convert C++ references into Rust references.
   Doesn't that risk UB?
-  For cxx's _opaque_ types, no, because they are zero-sized.
-For cxx trivial types yes, it's _possible_ to cause UB, although cxx's design makes it quite difficult to craft such an example.
+  For CXX's _opaque_ types, no, because they are zero-sized.
+For CXX trivial types yes, it's _possible_ to cause UB, although CXX's design makes it quite difficult to craft such an example.
 </details>